 Summary of Bioavailability by CBD Delivery Method

-To summarize, here are all of the methods discussed and their respective bioavailabilites:
+To summarize, here are the most common CBD delivery methods and their respective bioavailability estimates.

 Please note that the listed bioavailabilities only apply to CBD.
 THC and other cannabinoids have different absorption rates and these numbers may not be applicable.